 Most people come to Khao Yai for the chance of seeing wild Elephants.
 These forest-dwelling giants can often be seen walking along the park’s roads and at mineral licks.

 If you are staying for more than a day, make sure to take the Bat tour to watch millions of Wrinkle-lipped bats emerge out of the cave and spill over the countryside like a giant undulating blanket.
+Recommended by me.

-Top Safari Holidays in Europe
+Safari Destinations in Europe

 Often overshadowed by the other continents in terms of wildlife watching opportunities, Europe is home to almost 500 National Parks.
 These parks harbour a wealth of wildlife that you can explore on your travels.